rsta2/circle/README.md

 * lib: The Circle class implementation and support files.
 * sample: A sample application using Circle.
 The main function is implemented in the CKernel class.
 * boot: Do *make* in this directory to get the Raspberry Pi firmware files required to boot.
+* doc: Additional documentation files.

 Classes
 -------

 The following C++ classes were added to the Circle library in the lib/ subdirectory:

-* CBcmFrameBuffer: Frame buffer initialization, setting color palette for 8 bit depth.
-* CKernelOptions: Providing kernel options from file cmdline.txt ("width=" and "height=").
-* CMemorySystem: Enabling MMU if requested, switching page tables (not used here).
-* CPageTable: Encapsulates a page table to be used by MMU.
-* CScreenDevice: Manipulating the frame buffer contents (only setting pixels for now).
+* CCharGenerator: Gives pixel information for console font
+* CDevice: Base class for all devices
+* CDeviceNameService: Devices can be registered by name and retrieved later by this name
+* CLogger: Writing logging messages to a target device
+* CScreenDevice: Writing characters to screen, some escape sequences (some are not yet implemented)
+* CSerialDevice: Writing characters to UART
+* CString: Simple string manipulation class, Format() method works like printf() (but has less formating options)

-In Step 1 the following classes were introduced:
+In Step 1-2 the following classes were introduced:

 * CActLED: Switch the Act LED on and off, checks the Raspberry Pi model to use the right LED pin.
 * CBcmMailBox: Simple GPU mailbox interface, currently used for the property interface.
 * CBcmPropertyTags: Get several information from the GPU side or control something on this side.
 * CGPIOPin: Encapsulates a GPIO pin, can be read, write or inverted.
 Simple initialization.
-* CMemorySystem: Currently only initilizes the heap to the right memory size.
+* CMemorySystem: Currently only initializes the heap to the right memory size.
 Will be extended.
 * CTimer: Currently only two simple static delay functions which work without creating an instance.
+* CBcmFrameBuffer: Frame buffer initialization, setting color palette for 8 bit depth.
+* CKernelOptions: Providing kernel options from file cmdline.txt ("width=" and "height=").
+* CMemorySystem: Enabling MMU if requested, switching page tables (not used here).
+* CPageTable: Encapsulates a page table to be used by MMU.
+* CScreenDevice: Manipulating the frame buffer contents (only setting pixels for now).